ashdrey1110/Reactflix-Project-2/README.md

 ### User Stories

-We've come up with the following user stories to guide our development:
+We've come up with the following user stories to guide our development, and make sure our app is a Minimum Viable Product (MVP):

 1. **As a user, I want to see the top 5 trending shows on the homepage.**
    - Acceptance Criteria: